 It’s probably my favourite blog on the list.

-Morningstar are well-known for their excellent research.
+Morningstar are well-known for their excellent investment research.
 Being one of the major data providers to the investments industry, the huge of amount of information they have access to certainly gives them the tools to work with.
-My favourite authors include Ben Johnson, Jeff Ptak, and Alex Bryan, and my favourite of Morningstar’s periodic freely available reports are their ‘Active versus Passive Barometer’ (there’s one for the US and one for Europe) and their ‘Morningstar Markets Observer’.
+My favourite authors include Ben Johnson, Jeff Ptak, and Alex Bryan.
+They also produce periodic long-form reports on the state of the investing industry (for free), including Morningstar’s ‘Active versus Passive Barometer’ (there’s one for the US and one for Europe) and their ‘Morningstar Markets Observer’.